ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3_santer20jclim.rst

 .. _ipccwg1ar6ch3_santer20jclim:

-Trends in water vapour path
+Trends in Water Vapour Path
 ===========================

 Overview
 --------

-This recipe plots the probability density function (PDF) is for the linear trend of the water vapour path.
-It displays the result seperatly for CMIP5 and CMI6 model results and ensemble members of single models compared to observation and reanalysis data.
+This recipe plots the probability density function (PDF) for the linear trend of the Water Vapour Path.
+It displays the result separately for CMIP5 and CMI6 model results and ensemble members of single models compared to observation and reanalysis data.
 A filter to use the sampling of observational data on the model results can be applied.
 It is based on the methods used in Santer et al. 2021.

 The following plots are reproduced: